Brooklyn Police Department

 Citizens of the Village of Brooklyn are encouraged to contact us so that we may respond to take a report and/or provide assistance.
 In those instances that are not time sensitive or an emergency feel free to call and leave a voice message or send an e-mail and we will contact you.
 If the situation is urgent or an emergency, you are encouraged to call 911 so that law enforcement from either Dane County Sheriff’s Department or Green County Sheriff’s Department may respond in a timely manner.

-Chief of Police
+Village of Brooklyn Police Department